Code-Institute-Submissions/dkeddie-MS2/README.md

   * Static Current Location of Dublin for 10 different Destinations tested
   * 10 different Current Locations with static Destination of Dublin tested
   * 10 different locations used were:-
-    1. New York
+    * New York
-    2. Shanghai
+    * Shanghai
-    3. Milan
+    * Milan
-    4. London
+    * London
-    5. Abu Dhabi
+    * Abu Dhabi
-    6. Los Cristianos
+    * Los Cristianos
-    7. Florence
+    * Florence
-    8. Perth
+    * Perth
-    9. Wellington
+    * Wellington
-    10. Cape Town
+    * Cape Town
   * Check that all Tiles load
   * Check that map shows correct Destination
   * Check that Months Tile rotates when clicked, and Ave Temp and Flight Price changes
   * Check that images can be rotated on Photos Tile
 * Results:  Page loads in all scenarios but the following limitations are sometimes observed when carrying out the full test
     * Flight Prices may not always be returned.
 That can be for a number of reasons, including:-
         1. The place name returned by Algolia is not recognised by Skyscanner.net.
-For example, London is called City of London in Algolia and is therefore not regognised by Skyscanner.
+For example, London is called City of London in Algolia and is therefore not recognised by Skyscanner.
         2. Requests to Skyscanner API may be exceeded if used too much or to quickly.
 This is a limitation of the open API available.
         3. There may be no Flights available in that month.